 Students often have diverse passions but no means to explore them especially if it is not related to their specialisation.
 The Independent Study Period offers them a chance to explore their passion and go beyond the classroom, making their academic learning truly interdisciplinary and conceptual understanding more experiential.

-This is made possible through consistent collaborations with peers in a Project-based environment.
-ISP makes sure that learning is not trivialised and academic rigour remains uncompromised.
+This is made possible through collaboration with peers in a project-based environment.

 ISP courses have the following characteristics: